itteco/iframely/README.md

 If you'd like your app to be included into the list - please, fork repository and add it to README.md, then submit pull-request.

-## Contributing and Contact Us
+## Contributing

 Please, feel free to [reach us on Twitter](http://twitter.com/iframely) or to [submit an issue](https://github.com/itteco/iframely/issues).

 Fork and do a pull-request, if you'de like to add more plugins and/or contribute fixes or improvements.
+By doing so, you make your work available under the same MIT license.

 If you are a publisher and would like to make your embeds available as [oEmbed/2][oembed2] (and thus delivered through iframely) - please, do get in touch or [cast your email here](http://iframely.com).

 ## Authors